A panda tale: Joining the Anthony Nolan register

 Feb 5, 2016 11:04:25 AM

 You might have caught our chat with Anthony Nolan’s marketing manager yesterday.
 Rachel gave us great insight into the inspiring work that goes on behind the scenes.
-I was on the Anthony Nolan register before I joined cranberry panda, but getting the chance to talk to some of the people behind the charity welcomed a great sense of pride in that I can help, even in the smallest way.
+I was on the Anthony Nolan register before I joined Cranberry Panda, but getting the chance to talk to some of the people behind the charity filled me with a great sense of pride, knowing I could help, even in the smallest way.

 So, why Anthony Nolan?

-To start with, Anthony Nolan isn’t the sole charity I support but in terms of its work to save the lives of those with blood cancer, it is one that resonates with me highly.
+To start with, Anthony Nolan isn’t the only charity I support, but in terms of its work to save the lives of those with blood cancer, it resonates with me deeply.
 From quite a young age, I was aware of what cancer was and the damage it does to sufferers, their friends and their families.
-However I suppose the first milestone in my journey to joining the donor register was at the age of sixteen.
+However, I suppose the first milestone in my journey to joining the donor register was at the age of sixteen.

-My best and oldest friend, after a short period of not quite feeling herself, was diagnosed with Non Hodgkin’s lymphoma (a diverse group of blood cancers.)
-I still remember it so clearly; I was in a Science lesson, which I hated enough without this devastating news and I was the first of our group she told.
-It felt horrible having to deliver that news to our close circle but straight away I thought “If this is bad, what must she be feeling?”
+My best and oldest friend, after a short period of not quite feeling herself, was diagnosed with Non-Hodgkin’s lymphoma (a diverse group of blood cancers).
+I still remember it so clearly: I was in a science lesson, which I hated enough without this devastating news, and I was the first in our group she told.
+It felt horrible having to deliver that news to our close circle, but straight away I thought, “If this is bad, what must she be feeling?”

 It’s been ten years since then, and I’m happy to say she’s stronger and better than ever.
-She fought hard and she won.
-It’s been humbling to see and the small acts of charity we did as teenagers were just the start.
+She fought hard - and she won.
+It’s been humbling to see, and the small acts of charity we did as teenagers were just the beginning.

 Why I joined the Anthony Nolan donor register

-Moving forward a few years, I found myself working at The London Clinic.
-It was the main centre for Anthony Nolan donations, so I got to meet so many people; sufferers and donors.
-Once again, I was seeing what cancer can do and while they were not family or friends, I got to know these people so well.
+Once again, I was seeing what cancer can do, and while they were not family or friends, I got to know these people so well.
 One man in particular will always remain in my mind.
-He was absolute gold; kind, intelligent and he had the best sense of humour.
+He was absolute gold; kind, intelligent, and he had the best sense of humour.
 He always said talking to us (non-medical staff) brightened up his day…little did he know it was actually the other way round.
-But, it was good to know I could help even if it was just a quick chat every day.
+But it was good to know I could help even if it was just a quick chat every day.

-Unfortunately he lost his fight.
-While his cancer wasn’t blood related, he did open my eyes up even more to what makes cancer victims feel that little bit better…support!
+Unfortunately, he lost his fight.
+While his cancer wasn’t blood-related, he opened my eyes even more to what makes cancer patients feel a little better: support!
 That’s where the donors come in.
 I got to meet these selfless people every day, some travelling across the UK to donate their stem cells or bone marrow.
-Their support was stratospheric!
-Working in that environment, I got to understand what the donation process entailed so there was no hesitance when I visited the Anthony Nolan website… I registered there and then.

-I hope you’ve enjoyed this little insight into my journey to joining the Anthony Nolan donor register.
-My final word on the matter is that ANY charity or cause you support, you can always make a difference…be it big or small!
+I hope you’ve enjoyed this little insight into my journey of joining the Anthony Nolan donor register.
+My final word: with any charity or cause you support, you can always make a difference - big or small!

 Loved this post?
 Find out more about Anthony Nolan.